Pattern Discovery in Colored Strings: Introduction

 In assertion mining, the two existing tools, {\em GoldMine}~\cite{vasudevan2010goldmine} and {\em A-Team}~\cite{danese2017team}, are based on data mining algorithms.
 In particular, {\em GoldMine}~\cite{vasudevan2010goldmine} extracts assertions that predicate only on one instant of the simulation trace---i.e. they do not involve any notion of time---, using decision tree based mining or association mining~\cite{agrawal1994fast}.
 Furthermore, using static analysis techniques together with sequential pattern mining, it extracts temporal assertions.
 The tool A-Team~\cite{danese2017team}, requires the user to provide the template of the temporal assertions that they want to extract.
 For example, in order to extract the properties of our example in Fig.~\ref{tab:example of simulation trace}, one needs to provide a template stating that we want a property of the form: ``a property $p_1$, at the next simulation instant a property $p_2$, at the next simulation instant a property $p_3$, then after three simulation instants a property $p_4$''.
 Given a set of templates, the software, using an Apriori algorithm, extracts propositions (logic formulae containing the logical connectives $\neg$, $\vee$, and $\wedge$) from the trace.
 Once the propositions have been extracted, the tool generates the assertion by instantiating the extracted propositions in the templates, using a decision-tree-based algorithm to find formulas that fit in the template and are verified in the simulation trace, i.e.\ if the trace contains no counterexample.

-\myblock{Our Contribution}
+\subsection{Our Contribution}

-We introduce colored strings, and propose and analyze a pattern discovery problem on colored strings which corresponds to a useful simplification of pattern mining w.r.t.\ assertion mining.
-Given a colored string and a color as input, we must find all minimal substrings that occur followed always at a the same distance by the given color.
-We define this problem formally in Section~\ref{sec:basics}.
-Although this problem is simpler than the original assertion mining problem, the solution to our problem contains all the information, possibly filtered, to recover the desired set of minimal assertions in a second stage.
+In this work we introduce colored strings, and propose and analyze two pattern discovery problems on colored strings which correspond to a useful simplification of pattern mining w.r.t.\ assertion mining.
+In both problems, we are given a colored string as input.
+Given a colored string and a color as input, in the first problem, we must find all minimal substrings that occur followed always at the same distance by the given color.
+In the second problem, the color is not fixed, thus we want to find all minimal substrings which occur followed always at the same distance by the same color.
+We define these problems formally in Section~\ref{sec:basics}.

+Although these problems are simpler than the original assertion mining problem, the solution to our problem contains all the information, possibly filtered, to recover the desired set of minimal assertions in a second stage.
+For example, let us assume that the device that produced the simulation trace in Figure~\ref{tab:example of simulation trace} has the following behavior: every time that $i_1 = 0$, at the next instant $i_1 = 1$, and at the next instant $i_1 = 0$, then after three instants $o_1 = 1$ and $o_2 = 0$.
+A solution to our problem will include all patterns of length $3$ for which $i_1$ takes consecutive values $0,1,0$, while $i_2$ and $i_3$ have arbitrary values, since all of these will result in $o_1 = 1$ and $o_2 = 0$ three instances later.

 We first upper bound the number of minimal patterns by $\Oh(n^2)$.
-We then describe a suffix-tree-based algorithm to find all minimal patterns, when only one color is of interest.
-We go on to describe several refinements to this algorithm that significantly improve its performance in practice.
-Finally, we consider (practically motivated) restrictions on the patterns and show that under these restrictions performance is further improved.
+We then propose two algorithms which find all minimal patterns, when only one color is of interest ({\tt base}), and when one is interested in all colors ({\tt base-all}).
+Both of these algorithms use the suffix tree of the reverse string as underlying data structure.
+We note that since this is a pattern mining problem, every efficient algorithm for the problem will necessarily use a dedicated string data structure (or index), such as a suffix tree, since all occurrences of substrings have to be considered concurrently.

+Then we show that, in the case of one color, the first algorithm can be improved.
+The new algorithm, referred to as {\tt skipping}, also uses the suffix tree as its underlying data structure, together with an appropriately defined priority queue.
+This allows us to reduce the number of computations in practice, even though the theoretical running time of the new algorithm is worse, namely $\Oh(n^2 \log n)$.
+We provide an experimental evaluation of the proposed approaches.
+Finally, we consider (practically motivated) restrictions on the patterns and show that under these restrictions performance of the {\tt skipping} algorithm is further improved.